-Port Republic Road Corridor Study
+Port Republic Road Safety and Operations Study

 The study is conducting an operational and safety analysis of the corridor, and testing the outcomes of specific treatments to determine their effectiveness.
-The study will provide decision makers and the public with recommendations supported by 3-D visualizations and measurable benefits to travelers including reduced travel times, improved level of service, and improved safety.
+The study will provide decision makers and the public with recommendations supported by visualizations and measurable benefits to travelers including reduced travel times, improved level of service, and improved safety.
 The study corridor is broken into three sub-areas/elements: